NethServer/nethsecurity-docs/ups.rst

     Bus 002 Device 001: ID 1d6b:0002 Linux 5.15.150 xhci-hcd xHCI Host Controller
     Bus 001 Device 002: ID 8087:8001

-   In this example, the UPS is an EATON 5E model connected on the second USB port of second USB bus.
+   In this example, the UPS is an EATON 5E model connected to the second USB port of the second USB bus.

 2. Select the driver from the `NUT driver page <https://networkupstools.org/stable-hcl.html>`_.